 In the summer of 2019, Greg was the resident public historian on BBC Radio 4’s science and history series, The Origin Of Stuff, hosted by Katy Brand, which explored the history and design of ordinary household objects.

-Greg is the host of the new BBC podcast series ‘You’re Dead To Me!’, a comedy show about history which pairs up top comedians with top historians to deliver funny, fascinating summaries of the most interesting subjects from global history.
+Greg is the host of the smash hit BBC podcast series ‘You’re Dead To Me’, which pairs up top comedians with top historians to deliver funny, fascinating summaries of the most interesting subjects from global history.
 It debuted at Number 1 in the Apple Podcast Charts and is one of BBC Sounds’ flagship podcasts.